cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 The steps are:

-### Make sure that there is a copy of your private keys and `data/priv_validator_state.json` file somewhere in safe place and on another machine.
+### Make sure that there is a copy of your private keys and `data/priv_validator_state.json` file somewhere in safe place and on another machine

 It's extreamely important cause during the installation process your `CHEQD_HOME/.cheqdnode` directory will be removed and all the configs and data will be lost.

 ### Run installer in `installation from scratch` mode